 Google Data Studio hastens the process and removes any manual work.
 This guide shows how to build an SEO dashboard in GDS on your own.
 Automated and interactive.

-Build an SEO Dashboard in Google Data Studio
+SEO Dashboard in Google Data Studio

 1. Google Search Console Installation

 Have access to Google Search Console and Google Data Studio to get much from this guide.
 Before doing an SEO dashboard in Data Studio, install Google Search Console first.
 A Google account, whether a personal Gmail or G Suite, is needed.

 Google Search Console

 Google Search Console is where you track website’s SEO performance.
 The SEO dashboard on Google Data Studio needs this bit first.

 1 – Go to Google Search Console and log-in.

 2 – Once inside, click “Add property” on the upper left.

 3 – For simplicity, choose “URL Prefix” on the right.
 Enter the main domain.
 The URL should be a complete name.